-To allow outgoing traffic, follow the procedure in Section 13.14.1, "Creating Egress Firewall Rules in an Advanced Zone".
+To allow outgoing traffic, follow the procedure in Section 15.22.2, "Egress Firewall Rules in an Advanced Zone".

 To allow incoming traffic, users may set up firewall rules and/or port forwarding rules.
 For example, you can use a firewall rule to open a range of ports on the public IP address, such as 33 through 44.
 Then use port forwarding rules to direct traffic from individual ports within that range to specific ports on user VMs.
 For example, one port forwarding rule could route incoming traffic on the public IP's port 33 to port 100 on one user VM's private IP.
-For more information, see Section 13.14.2, "Firewall Rules" and Section 13.14.3, "Port Forwarding".